XM-WANG/Car-Plate-Number-Recognizing-System/README.txt

+#0.There is report.pdf in the folder.
+Please check the overview in this pdf file.

 #1.Description：

 	My project is deploy a car plate number recognizing model based on deep learning on a Flask server for user to use.